Vinothinikupendiran/Protfolio_app/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+The open source community is so amazing to learn from, be inspired by, and create thanks to contributions.
+We sincerely appreciate your support in any way.
 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature`)